 - Suspension or revocation of your professional licenses

-These are only a few of the more common ways in which your life could be affected if you are found guilty of a do you why in Van Nuys.
-A DUI lawyer in Van Nuys could help you protect your future and dodge a guilty verdict.
+These are only some of the more common ways your life could be affected if you are found guilty of a DUI in Van Nuys.
+A criminal defense lawyer could help you protect your future and dodge a guilty verdict.

 What to Expect in a Van Nuys DUI Case

 DUI cases move quickly.
-At each stage, you will have to make serious decisions about how to proceed.
+You will have to make serious decisions about how to proceed at each stage.
 Each of these decisions will determine the future of your driver’s license, your case, and in many ways, your life for many years to come.

 Stages of a DUI Case in Van Nuys

-Many people charged with DUIs are intimidated and overwhelmed by the charges against them.
-However, once you have a better understanding of the DUI process in Van Nuys, you may feel ready to take on your defense.
+Many people arrested for DUI are intimidated and overwhelmed by the charges against them.
+However, once you better understand the DUI process in Van Nuys, you may feel ready to take on your defense.
 Here are the crucial stages of a DUI case: